The Identity of Jesus in the Scriptures

 Jesus and the Divine Name

 As we read the Old Testament in our English Bibles, we often come across the all-capitalized name for the God of Israel, the LORD.
 Whenever we see LORD in our English Bibles, let us note that this is a rendering of the Divine Name, spelled with English letters as YHWH.

 The authors of the New Testament often quote and allude to Old Testament passages and put Jesus in the LORD’s slot.
-In their narratives about John the Baptist, all four Gospels (Matthew 3:3; Mark 1:3; Luke 3:4; John 1:23) refer to Isaiah 40:3, which reads, “A voice cries: in the wilderness prepare the way of the LORD…” Each Gospel then goes on to describe John in the wilderness preparing the way for Jesus.
+In their narratives about John the Baptist, all four Gospels 21 make reference to these words of Isaiah: “A voice cries: in the wilderness prepare the way of the LORD…”22 Each Gospel then goes on to describe John in the wilderness preparing the way for Jesus.

-Paul declares to the Philippians that, “…at the name of Jesus every knee should bow… and every tongue confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:10-11).
-Paul is alluding here to Isaiah 45:23, where the LORD promises, “To me every knee shall bow, every tongue shall swear allegiance.”
-The New Testament authors saw Jesus and the God of Israel as the same person.
+Paul declares to the Philippians that, “…at the name of Jesus every knee should bow… and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”23 Paul is alluding here to the LORD’s promise through Isaiah: “To me every knee shall bow, every tongue shall swear allegiance.”24 The New Testament authors saw Jesus and the God of Israel as one entity.

 1. How does Jesus being both divine and human change my understanding of the world?